Medal for Academic Excellence

 Julie has an extensive background in media and communications.
 She spent a number of years working in the radio-broadcasting industry before starting her job in media services for the federal government.

 “My BA (Bachelor of Arts degree) from UCW will be very valuable in my career with the federal government as there are many jobs in communications that require a degree,” she said.

 Jason Della Porta

-Winner of 2016 Medal of Academic Excellence (Bachelor of Commerce)
+Winner of 2016 Medal for Academic Excellence (Bachelor of Commerce)

 A lot of tears likely propelled Jason Della Porta’s four-year journey to today.
 He would have had every right to shed a tear of joy upon collecting his UCW degree and Medal for Academic Excellence.

 The struggle to overcome fears of scholastic inadequacy and maintain a full-time job to feed his family while pursuing an at-first, online Bachelor of Commerce(BCom)degree has made Della Porta’s success all the sweeter.